Errorist79/validator-monitor/docs/api.md

 # API Documentation

+This document provides an overview of the main API endpoints in the Aleo Validator Monitoring System.

+## Base URL

+All API requests should be sent to: `http://your-api-base-url/api`

 ## Endpoints

 ### Validators

-- `GET /api/validators`: Retrieve all validators.
-- `GET /api/validators/:address`: Retrieve a specific validator by address.
+- `GET /validators`: Retrieve a list of all validators
-- `GET /api/validators/:address/performance`: Get performance metrics for a specific validator.
-- `GET /api/validators/:address/efficiency`: Get efficiency metrics for a specific validator.
-- `GET /api/validators/:address/rewards`: Get rewards information for a specific validator.
+- `GET /validators/:address`: Get details for a specific validator
-- `GET /api/validators/:address/health`: Get health status of a specific validator.
-- `GET /api/validators/:address/uptime`: Get uptime percentage of a specific validator.

 ### Blocks

-- `GET /api/blocks/latest`: Retrieve the latest block.
+- `GET /blocks/latest`: Get the latest block information
-- `GET /api/blocks/:height`: Retrieve a block by its height.
+- `GET /blocks/:height`: Get block information for a specific height

 ### Consensus
 - `GET /api/consensus/round`: Get the current consensus round.
 - `GET /api/consensus/committee`: Get the current committee information.

-### Primary

-- `GET /api/primary/transmissions`: Collect primary transmissions.

-### Test Endpoints
+### Performance Metrics

-- `GET /api/test/latest-block`: Fetch the latest block (testing purposes).
-- `GET /api/test/latest-committee`: Fetch the latest committee (testing purposes).
-- `GET /api/test/block/:height`: Fetch a block by height (testing purposes).
+- `GET /metrics/:address`: Get performance metrics for a specific validator

+### Alerts

-- `GET /api/test/transaction/:id`: Fetch a transaction by ID (testing purposes).
+- `GET /alerts/:address`: Get alerts for a specific validator

+### Rewards

-- `GET /api/test/transactions/:height`: Fetch transactions for a specific block height (testing purposes).
+- `GET /rewards/:address`: Get reward information for a specific validator or delegator

-- `GET /api/test/raw-latest-block`: Fetch the raw latest block data (testing purposes).
+## Error Handling

+The API uses standard HTTP response codes to indicate the success or failure of requests.
+In case of an error, the response will include a JSON object with an `error` field providing more details about the error.

+## Rate Limiting

+API requests are subject to rate limiting to ensure fair usage.
+Please refer to the `apiLimiter` middleware for specific limits.

+For more detailed information about the API implementation, please refer to the `src/api/index.ts` file in the source code.

 ## Authentication